afollestad/material-dialogs/README.md

     <item name="md_negative_color">#673AB7</item>

     <!--
-        By default, a progress dialog's progress indicator color is derived from the colorAccent attribute of AppCompat or android:colorAccent attribute of the Material theme.
+        By default, a progress dialog's progress bar, check boxes, and radio buttons have a color is derived from the colorAccent attribute of AppCompat or android:colorAccent attribute of the Material theme.
     -->
-    <item name="md_progress_color">#673AB7</item>
+    <item name="md_widget_color">#673AB7</item>

     <!--
         By default, the list item text color is black for the light